quicwg/base-drafts/draft-ietf-quic-transport.md

 certain circumstances.
 Such an endpoint can cause its peer to retire connection IDs by sending a NEW_CONNECTION_ID frame with an increased Retire Prior To field.
-The endpoint SHOULD continue to accept the previously issued connection IDs until they are retired by the peer.
+The endpoint SHOULD continue to accept the previously issued connection IDs until a connection ID greater than or equal to the Retire Prior To value is used by the peer.
 If the endpoint can no longer process the indicated connection IDs, it MAY close the connection.

-Upon receipt of an increased Retire Prior To field, the peer MUST stop using the corresponding connection IDs and retire them with RETIRE_CONNECTION_ID frames before adding the newly provided connection ID to the set of active connection IDs.
+Upon receipt of an increased Retire Prior To field, the peer MUST stop using the corresponding connection IDs.
+Use of a newly provided connection ID proves receipt of the increased Retire Prior To field, so the connection IDs do not need to be retired with RETIRE_CONNECTION_ID frames.
 This ordering allows an endpoint that has already supplied its peer with as many connection IDs as allowed by the active_connection_id_limit transport parameter to replace those connection IDs with new ones as necessary.
 Failure to cease using the connection IDs when requested can result in connection failures, as the issuing endpoint might be unable to continue using the connection IDs with the active connection.

 ## Matching Packets to Connections {#packet-handling}